RedlineREDLINE

 Small claims is easier than it looks

 If the demand letter doesn't work, small claims is the rung.
 Most small-claims courts cap damages somewhere between $5,000 and $25,000 — comfortably above any deposit.
 Filing fees run $30 to $75.
 Lawyers are typically not allowed and not needed.
 The judge expects a tenant to walk in with photos, the lease, the move-in inspection form, and the demand letter with its certified-mail receipt.
+The security deposit refund calculator shows the exposure number for your state, the days-late math, and the recommended next step before you walk in.

 The single most common mistake is suing the wrong entity.
 The lease names the landlord.
 The check came from a property manager.
 Sue the entity named on the lease.
 The state's secretary-of-state corporations registry is free and tells you the correct legal name.